Workbench

 Visualizing results

-Panoply supports three different charts:
+Panoply supports five different reports:

 • Pie Chart - The result must have 2 columns and the second column must be numeric.